 (Watch this video to learn how Tonny found passion in fly fishing post-treatment.)

-Participation in Extended Care is optional, but encouraged.
-Many addiction treatment and rehab programs do not have the option for extended care.
-At EHN, we’ve seen the enhanced patient results that extended care provides, and we know how well it works.
-Like our inpatient program, Extended Care is an open-ended program designed to meet the needs of our patients, but stays average around three months.
+Participation in Extended Care is optional but encouraged.
+Many addiction rehab programs do not have the option for extended care.
+At Edgewood Treatment Centre, we’ve seen the enhanced patient results that extended care provides our patients and we know how well it works.
+Like our inpatient program, Extended Care is an open-ended program designed to meet the needs of our patients but stays average around three months.